 PyBullet has both a build-in OpenGL GPU visualizer and a build-in CPU renderer based on TinyRenderer.
 This makes it very easy to render images from an arbitrary camera position.
-On Linux, you can also enable hardware accelerated OpenGL rendering without a X11 context, for example for cloud rendering on the Google Cloud Platform.
+On Linux, you can also enable hardware accelerated OpenGL rendering without a X11 context, for example for cloud rendering on the Google Cloud Platform or in a Colab.
 See the eglRenderTest.py example how to use it, as described in the 'Plugins' section.